david-leon/Dandelion/docs/dandelion_objective.md

 categorical_crossentropy(predictions, targets, eps=1e-7)
 ```
 * **predictions**: Theano 2D tensor, predictions in (0, 1), such as softmax output of a neural network, with data points in rows and class probabilities in columns.
-* **targets**: Theano 2D tensor or 1D tensor, either targets in [0, 1] matching the layout of `predictions`, or a vector of int giving the correct class index per data point.
+* **targets**: Theano 2D tensor or 1D tensor, either targets in [0, 1] (float32 type) matching the layout of `predictions`, or a vector of int giving the correct class index per data point.
 In the case of an integer vector argument, each element represents the position of the '1' in a one-hot encoding.
 * **eps**: epsilon added to `predictions` to prevent numerical unstability when using with softmax activation
 * **return**: Theano 1D tensor, an expression for the item-wise categorical cross-entropy.